 These sessions will cover costs associated with study away and highlight different study away scholarship and grant opportunities.
 Choose one from the following dates:

-This scholarship workshop is designed specifically for students accepted to study away for spring 2022.
+This scholarship workshop is designed specifically for students accepted to study away for fall 2022 and spring 2023.
 Students will learn about the Gilman scholarship application process and upcoming deadlines.
 Through the workshop students will begin to work on their scholarship application.
 Scholarship open to US citizens who are Federal Pell Grant recipients.

 Interested students can learn more about the program and application process at this session.